franchsli/SignSpeak/README.md

 ### Low priority

-- Implement UTF-8 encoding support when showing the frames (use Pillow ImageDraw, ImageFont, Image classes)
 - Break down translate_video() into smaller functions (check Claude Chat [the first one]).
 - Fully rework VideoHandler, GestureHandler, etc.
   - These classes will only handle datasets creation and model training, nothing else.